Russian missiles and drones bombard Ukraine for hours, killing at least 18 people

 Russian Drones Attack Odesa In The Evening

-A bloody sneaker near after a drone attack on Wednesday in Odesa.
+A bloody sneaker after a drone attack in Odesa on Wednesday.
 Andrew Shugsun / Global Images Ukraine via Getty Images

-Nine people were killed and another 23 injured in the southern Black Sea port city of Odesa, the head of the local military administration Oleh Kiper said.
-Search and rescue operations were continuing, he added, with residential buildings, port and critical infrastructure facilities suffering significant damage.
+Nine people were killed and 23 others were injured in the southern Black Sea port city of Odesa, said Oleh Kiper, the head of the local military administration.
+Search-and-rescue operations were continuing, he added, with residential buildings, port and critical infrastructure facilities sustaining significant damage.

 Port infrastructure was damaged, and a civilian cargo vessel, sailing under the flag of the Micronesia nation of Nauru, was also set on fire by a drone strike, Kiper said.

-Three people were reported dead and another 34 injured by local authorities in the central Dnipropetrovsk region; three people were also reported killed in the southern Zaporizhzhia and Kherson regions.
+Local authorities reported three people dead and 34 injured in the central Dnipropetrovsk region; three people were also reported killed in the southern Zaporizhzhia and Kherson regions.

-Ukraine’s Air Forces said 44 cruise and ballistic missiles and nearly 660 drones were fired at Ukraine in the last 24 hours.
-Twelve missiles and 20 drones escaped air defenses, hitting 26 locations inside Ukraine, it said.
+Ukraine’s air forces said 44 cruise and ballistic missiles and nearly 660 drones were fired at Ukraine in the previous 24 hours.
+Twelve missiles and 20 drones escaped air defenses, hitting 26 locations, it said.

-Smoke rises over Kyiv following a Russian strike, top, and people take shelter inside a damaged house in Kyiv, both Thursday.
+Smoke rises over Kyiv following a Russian strike, top, and people take shelter in a damaged house in Kyiv, both Thursday.

-Smoke rises over Kyiv following a Russian strike, top, and people take shelter inside a damaged house in Kyiv, both Thursday.Serhii Okunev / AFP via Getty Images; Evgeniy Maloletka/AP
+Smoke rises over Kyiv following a Russian strike, top, and people take shelter in a damaged house in Kyiv, both Thursday.Serhii Okunev / AFP via Getty Images; Evgeniy Maloletka/AP

 Most of the ballistic missiles targeted Kyiv, he said, and there were hits and damage to ordinary residential buildings.
-“There can be no normalization of Russia as it is today,” Zelenskyy added.
+“There can be no normalization of Russia as it is today,” he added.

-The U.S.-Israeli attack on Iran and energy market disruptions caused by Tehran's blockade of the Strait of Hormuz have seen Washington temporarily lift sanctions on Russian oil.
+The U.S.-Israeli attack on Iran and energy market disruptions caused by Tehran's blockade of the Strait of Hormuz have led Washington to temporarily lift sanctions on Russian oil.

-Russia said it had launched a “massive strike” on military targets inside Ukraine in response to what it said were “Ukraine’s terrorist attacks on civilian targets inside Russia.”
+Russia said it had launched a “massive strike” on military targets in Ukraine in response to what it said were “Ukraine’s terrorist attacks on civilian targets inside Russia.”

 TOPSHOT: Fire burns at the site of recycling materials following a Russian strike in Kyiv